 Let me delve deeper into Dutch history, culture, and art on our second day, based on my Amsterdam five day itinerary.
 The first half of the day is planned at the Museum; Square in the legendary museums of Amsterdam – the Rijksmuseum and the Van Gogh Museum.

 The most popular museum in Amsterdam, the Rijk Museum takes you on a journey of the Dutch middle ages.
-It showcases artifacts and paintings from centuries ago.
+It showcases artefacts and paintings from centuries ago.
 The museum has an entire section dedicated to the life and paintings of Rembrandt, a notable artist from the Dutch Golden Age.

 If you are a history buff, you will appreciate the museum-like none other.
 The opening hours of the museum is 9 am, and it is best to reach by then to avoid the rush and queue.
 The tickets for Rijk museum are priced at 17.50 euros and is available over the counter.